pfunks/TCTest/test_faq.md

 Up to 25% of a post's payout is awarded to curators (the people who upvoted the post) as a reward for discovering the content.
 The other 75% is awarded to the author.
 If curators vote for a post within the first 30 minutes of it being created, a portion of their curation reward is added to the author payout.
 This portion is linear to the age of the post between 0 and 30 minutes.
 Therefore upvoting at 15 minutes old will donate half of your potential curation reward to the author.

-## Will the rewards pool pay out more or less depending on who votes?
+## Will the reward pool pay out more or less depending on who votes?

 When users upvote or downvote posts, they are not adding or taking money away from the reward pool.
 They are only changing how the pool is allocated.
 The same amount of rewards will be paid out no matter what.

-If there are $70,000 in the rewards pool for the week - then that $70,000 is split across all of the active posts based on the votes they receive.
-If there is a very successful post with a pending payout of $5000, then that means there is $65,000 left to be distributed to all the other posts.

-## When do I get paid?  <#####!
-Update as needed pending HF17 / UI !#####>
+Votes in Steem are stake-weighted.
+Therefore voters with more STEEM Power have a greater influence over the allocation than voters with less SP, but higher-staked "whale" votes do not increase rewards overall.

+## When can I claim my rewards?

 Posts and comments remain active for 7 days.
-Once that period is over, then you will see the option to collect the payout, if any, in your wallet.
+When the period is over, you are able to claim their earned rewards.
+In your Wallet, click the Claim Rewards button to add the tokens to your account.

 ## Why do the earnings for my post go up or down?